ibsls/ibsls-paper/RNA-Seq/README.md

 # RNA-Seq workflow

-This directory contains scripts and documentation for RNA-seq data processing used in the ibSLS project.
+This directory contains scripts and reference files used for RNA-seq processing in ibSLS database construction.

+## Directory structure

+- `references/`: scripts for RSEM reference preparation and STAR index generation
+- `scripts/`: scripts for expression quantification, result merging, count table generation, and differential expression analysis

 ## Overview

-The workflow includes:
+The RNA-seq workflow consists of the following steps:

-1. preparation of the RSEM reference
+1. Preparation of the RSEM reference
-2. expression quantification with RSEM
+2. Expression quantification from FASTQ files using RSEM with STAR
-3. read mapping performed internally with STAR during RSEM quantification
-4. merging per-sample expression outputs
+3. Merging of per-sample gene-level expression results
-5. generation of compact count tables for group-wise comparison
+4. Generation of compact count tables for group-wise comparison
-6. differential expression analysis using DESeq2
+5. Two-group differential expression analysis using DESeq2

-## Directory structure

-- `examples/`: examples of sample lists and output tables
-- `references/`: reference preparation scripts and related documentation
-- `scripts/`: RNA-seq processing, aggregation, and differential expression analysis scripts

-## Reference preparation
+## 1. Reference preparation
 Reference preparation is described in: `references/README.md`

 Script: `references/build_index.sh`